Zando777/Mini-Mecanum-ESP32/README.md

 ![CAD Design Collage](images/cad_collage.jpg)

-**Key Design Features:**
-- **Modular motor mounts** with integrated encoder alignment
-- **Central electronics compartment** with ventilation
-- **Battery mounting system** with easy access
-- **Cable management channels** to keep wiring organized
-- **Sensor mounting points** prepared for future LiDAR integration
-- **Adjustable wheelbase** for different mecanum wheel sizes

-The design prioritizes accessibility - all components can be serviced without disassembling the entire robot.
-3D printed parts use PETG filament for durability, with metal inserts for threaded fasteners.
+Designed for 3D printing and ease of repair and components access.
+Self threading M3 holes and brass heat-set inserts were used.
+Integrated mounting points for future sensors like LiDAR and IMU.

 ## Photos

 ### LiDAR Mapping Test
-Early testing with RPLiDAR A1 sensor for mapping capabilities:
+Early testing with cheap robot vacuum LiDAR sensor for mapping capabilities:

 ![LiDAR Mapping Test](images/IMG_7881.jpg)